MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-assess.md

 The Microsoft Compliance admin center comes pre-loaded with over 100 sensitive information types, most of them related to identifying and locating personal data.
 These built-in sensitive information types can help identify and protect credit card numbers, bank account numbers, passport numbers, and more, based on patterns that are defined by a regular expression (regex) or a function.
 To learn more, see [What the sensitive information types look for](../compliance/what-the-sensitive-information-types-look-for.md).

 In addition to the built-in sensitive information types, you can also create custom info types with three methods: PowerShell, custom rules with exact data match (EDM), and through the Compliance Center admin UI, as highlighted in the [Use Compliance Score and Compliance Manager article](information-protection-deploy-compliance.md.
-You can also customize an existing, built-in SIT.
+You can also customize an existing, built-in sensitive information type.

 ### Custom sensitive information types

 As described in this article, Microsoft 365 includes many built-in sensitive information types related to personal identifiable information (PII) that are ready for you to use in your organization.
-If you need to identify and protect an organization-specific or regional type of sensitive items, such as a custom format for employee IDs, or other personal information not already covered by a built-in SIT, you can create a custom sensitive information type or modify an existing, built-in type.
+If you need to identify and protect an organization-specific or regional type of sensitive items, such as a custom format for employee IDs, or other personal information not already covered by a built-in sensitive information type, you can create a custom sensitive information type or modify an existing, built-in type.

 See these articles for more information: